EECS 493: User Interface Development

 You will have a total of 4 free late days across the 5 individual assignments.
 These 4 late days will be applied as soon as they happen (cannot be retrospectively used in a different assignment); then 10 points off the assignments each additional day.
 E.g., if a student's A1 is late for 6 days and got 100, and A2 is late for 1 day and got 95, then this student gets 80 for A1 while using up the late days, and 85 for A2.
 The rationale is if a student is already late, to encourage them to submit the best work they can do rather than giving up.

-For the project, your team will have a total of 3 free late days that do not require in-class bakeoffs or presentations.
+For the project, your team will have a total of 3 free late days that do not require in-class project showcases or presentations.

 We will only grade the last submission of an assignment or project checkpoint without exception.
 Re-submissions of an assignment after grades have been released is not allowed, please see the policy below on regrade requests.